iotaledger/susee-streams-poc/susee-node/README.md

 ```

 Edit the following values in the
-`env_template` file, that has been previously downloaded by the bash script.
+`hornet/env_template` file, that has been previously downloaded by the bash script.
 You'll find more details about the edited variables in the `env_template` file.

 ```bash